Acyclotopes and Tocyclotopes: Introduction

-and the (central) \Def{hyperplane arrangement} $\cH(\bA)$ with normal vectors $\ba_1, \ba_2, \dots, \ba_m$, and in some instances, the zonotope and the arrangement encode certain combinatorial data.
-A prime example is given by \Def{graphic zonotopes/arrangements}.
-Here the generating matrix is $\bA_G := [ \be_j - \be_k : \, jk \in E ]$, for a given graph $\graph = (V, E)$ and an (arbitrary but fixed) orientation on $E$; as usual we call $\bA_G$ an \Def{incidence matrix} of~$G$.
-(Here $n = |V|$, $m = |E|$, and we denote $\be_j$ the standard basis vector in $\RR^n$ corresponding to the node $j$.)
-Greene and Zaslavsky~\cite{ZasGre} showed that the vertices of $\Zono(\bA_G)$ (equivalently, the regions of $\cH(\bA_G)$) are in one-to-one correspondence with the acyclic orientations\footnote{ An orientation is called \Def{acyclic} if it does not contain any coherently oriented cycles. } of $\graph$, and they gave analogous interpretations for all faces of~$\Zono(\bA_G)$.
-Zaslavsky thus coined the charming term \Def{acyclotope} for $\Zono(\bA_G)$ (in fact, within the more general setting of signed graphs~\cite[Section~4]{zaslavskysignedcoloring}), one that we would like to revitalize.
+and the graphic hyperplane arrangement.
+Greene and Zaslavsky~\cite{ZasGre} showed that the vertices of $\Zono(\bA_\graph)$ and equivalently, the regions of $\cH(\bA_\graph)$ are in one-to-one correspondence with the acyclic orientations\footnote{ An orientation is called \Def{acyclic} if it does not contain any coherently oriented cycles. } of $\graph$, and they gave analogous interpretations for all faces of~$\Zono(\bA_\graph)$.
+Zaslavsky thus coined the charming term \Def{acyclotope} for $\Zono(\bA_\graph)$, one that we would like to revitalize.
+Zaslavsky \cite[Section 4]{zaslavskysignedcoloring} introduced the acyclotope, in fact, in the more general setting of signed graphs, which is one that we will turn to later.

+In fact, the dictionary described for graphs above can be phrased for general matrices $\bA\in\RR^{\nn\times\ned}$, that is, for general representable matroids (over $\RR$), hyperplane arrangements $\cH(\bA)$, and zonotopes $\Zono(\bA)$.

-Going back to general zonotopes, each $\Zono(\bA)$ comes with a natural tiling into parallelepipeds~\cite{mcmullernzonotopes,shephardzonotopes}, whose (relative) volumes encode important arithmetic data of $\Zono(\bA)$.
-When $\bA \in \ZZ^{n \times m}$, i.e., $\Zono(\bA)$ is a \Def{lattice zonotope}, this data can admit yet more combinatorial meaning.
-It is most easily packaged into the \Def{Ehrhart polynomial} of $\Zono(\bA)$, defined as
+Zonotopes admit additional arithmetic data compared to the associated hyperplane arrangements.
+Each $\Zono(\bA)$ comes with a natural tiling into parallelepipeds~\cite{mcmullernzonotopes,shephardzonotopes}, whose (relative) volumes encode important arithmetic data of $\Zono(\bA)$.
+When $\bA \in \ZZ^{n \times m}$, i.e., $\Zono(\bA)$ is a \Def{lattice zonotope}, they are most easily packaged into the \Def{Ehrhart polynomial} of $\Zono(\bA)$.
+For a general lattice polytope $\Pol\subset\RR^n$, i.e., the convex hull of finitely many points in $\ZZ^n$, the Ehrhart polynomial is defined as

 for positive integers $t$.
-(Ehrhart polynomials can be defined for any \Def{lattice polytope}, i.e., the convex hull of finitely many points in $\ZZ^n$, and there is a rich theory and many applications to these counting functions, including the topics discussed in this paper; see, e.g., \cite{reciprbook}.)
-In the above case that $\bA = \bA_\graph$ stems from a graph $\graph$, Stanley~\cite{MR1116376} proved that the coefficient of $t^j$ in the Ehrhart polynomial of $\Zono(\bA_\graph)$ equals the number of induced forests in $\graph$ with $j$ edges.
+There is a rich theory and many applications to these counting functions, including the topics discussed in this paper; see, e.g., \cite{reciprbook}.
+For lattice zonotopes Stanley \cite{MR1116376} proved the following result. \begin{theorem}[Stanley] Let $\mathcal{Z}$ be a zonotope generated by the integer vectors $\ba_1, \dots, \ba_m \in \ZZ^n$.
+Then the Ehrhart polynomial of $\mathcal{Z}$ equals